-The Strategy’s marine litter initiative is being assisted by current NSW litter programs, including a container deposit scheme – see the Waste and Recycling topic.
+Other NSW litter programs, include a container deposit scheme – see topic.

 The Risk-based Framework

-The Risk-based Framework for Considering Waterway Health Outcomes in Strategic Land-use Planning Decisions (Dela-Cruz et al 2017) is a protocol to help decision-makers manage the impact of land-use activities on the health of waterways in NSW.
+The Risk-based Framework for Considering Waterway Health Outcomes in Strategic Land-use Planning Decisions ( ) is a protocol to help decision-makers manage the impact of land-use activities on the health of NSW waterways.
 It enables decision-makers to determine management responses, which meet waterway health outcomes that reflect the community’s environmental values and uses of waterways.

 Marine Water Quality Objectives

-The Marine Water Quality Objectives for NSW Ocean Waters (DEC 2005) describe the water quality needed to protect the community's values for, and uses of, the marine environment and are used in coastal planning and management planning strategies covering land use and catchment management.
+Marine Water Quality Objectives for NSW Ocean Waters ( ) describes the water quality needed to protect the community's values for, and uses of, the marine environment and are used in coastal planning and management planning strategies covering land use and catchment management.

-The NSW Government AdaptNSW program is developing information and tools to help government, businesses and communities build resilience in the face of future extreme events and hazards.
-The Coastal Processes and Responses node researches risk to and management of the impacts of climate change on coastal and estuary zones.
+The NSW Government’s AdaptNSW website has information and tools to help government, businesses and communities build resilience in the face of future extreme events and hazards.
+Research is ongoing to understand risk to and management of the impacts of climate change on coastal and estuary zones.

-Regional plans are being developed to plan for future population needs for housing, jobs, infrastructure and a healthy environment.
+Regional plans have been developed across the state to plan for future population needs for housing, jobs, infrastructure and a healthy environment.
 These plans set a strategic direction for rapidly growing coastal regions.

 Sustainable Aquaculture Strategies

-Sustainable aquaculture strategies have been developed to guide sustainable seafood production to support future demands of food security for the state.
+Sustainable aquaculture strategies have been developed to guide seafood production that supports the future demands of food security for the state.

-The NSW Land Based and Oyster Industry Sustainable Aquaculture Strategy outlines industry best practice, a streamlined approvals process, secure oyster leases for future generations and highlight protection of water quality.
-It is complemented by the Healthy Estuaries for Healthy Oysters - Guidelines, prepared to meet the requirements of the NSW Diffuse Source Water Pollution Strategy.
-The Guidelines aim to not only protect environmental conditions required for healthy oyster production, but also to improve estuarine water quality to benefit recreational users, tourism, and recreational and commercial fisheries.
+The NSW Oyster Industry Sustainable Aquaculture Strategy 2021 - Fourth Edition ( ) outlines industry best practice, a streamlined approvals process and how to secure oyster leases for future generations and highlights protection of water quality.
+It is complemented by the Healthy Estuaries for Healthy Oysters Guidelines ( ).
+The guidelines aim to not only protect environmental conditions required for healthy oyster production, but also to improve estuarine water quality to benefit recreational users, tourism and recreational and commercial fisheries.